-Comparing soil moisture anomalies from multiple independent sources over 1 different regions across the globe 2 3 4 Carmelo Cammalleri, Jürgen V. Vogt, Bernard Bisselink, Ad de Roo European Commission, Joint Research Centre (JRC), Ispra, Italy.
-5 6 7 Correspondence to: C. Cammalleri, European Commission - Joint Research Centre, via E. Fermi 2749, I-21027 Ispra (VA), Italy.
+Comparing soil moisture anomalies from multiple independent sources over different regions across the globe

+- 3 - 4 Carmelo Cammalleri, Jürgen V. Vogt, Bernard Bisselink, Ad de Roo - 5 European Commission, Joint Research Centre (JRC), Ispra, Italy. - 6

+Correspondence to: C. Cammalleri, European Commission - Joint Research Centre, via E. Fermi 2749, I-21027 Ispra (VA), Italy.
 Bldg.
-26b, Room 140, TP 267.
-Phone: +39 (0)332.78.9869, e-mail: 8 carmelo.cammalleri@ec.europa.eu.
-9 10 Abstract: Agricultural drought events can affect large regions across the World, implying the urge for a 11 12 suitable global tool for an accurate monitoring of this phenomenon.
+100, Room 1208, TP 122.
+Phone: +39 (0)332.78.9869, e-mail: carmelo.cammalleri@ec.europa.eu.

+Abstract: Agricultural drought events can affect large regions across the World, implying the urge for a 11 12 suitable global tool for an accurate monitoring of this phenomenon.
 Soil moisture anomalies are 13 considered a good metric to capture the occurrence of agricultural drought events, and they have become an important component of several operational drought monitoring systems.
-In the framework 14 of the JRC Global Drought Observatory (GDO, http://edo.jrc.ec.europa.eu/gdo/) the suitability of three 15 datasets as possible representation of root zone soil moisture anomalies has been evaluated: (1) soil 16 moisture from the Lisflood distributed hydrological model (namely LIS), (2) remotely sensed Land 17 Surface Temperature data from the MODIS satellite (namely LST), and (3) the ESA Climate Change 18

-Initiative combined passive/active microwave skin soil moisture dataset (namely CCI).
-Due to the 19 independency of these three datasets, the Triple Collocation (TC) technique has been applied, aiming at 20 quantifying the likely error associated to each dataset in comparison to the unknown true status of the 21 system.
-TC analysis was performed on five macro-regions (namely North America, Europe, India, 22 23 Southern Africa and Australia) detected as suitable for the experiment, providing insight into the mutual relationship between these datasets as well as an assessment of the accuracy of each method.
-Even if no 24 25 definitive statement on the spatial distribution of errors can be provided, a clear outcome of the TC analysis is the good performance of remote sensing datasets, especially CCI, over dry regions such as 26 Australia and Southern Africa, whereas the outputs of LIS seem to be more reliable over areas that are 27 well monitored through meteorological ground station networks, such as North America and Europe.
-In a global drought monitoring system, the results of the error analysis are used to design a weightedaverage ensemble system that exploits the advantages of each dataset.
+In the framework 14 of the JRC Global Drought Observatory (GDO, http://edo.jrc.ec.europa.eu/gdo/) the suitability of 15 16 modelled and/or satellite-derived proxy of soil moisture anomalies was investigated.
+In this study, three 17 datasets have been evaluated as possible proxies of root zone soil moisture anomalies: (1) soil moisture from the Lisflood distributed hydrological model (LIS), (2) remotely sensed land surface temperature 18 data from the MODIS satellite (LST), and (3) the combined passive/active microwave skin soil moisture 19 dataset developed by ESA (CCI).
+Due to the independency of these three datasets, the Triple 20 21 Collocation (TC) technique has been applied, aiming at quantifying the likely error associated to each dataset in comparison to the unknown true status of the system.
+TC analysis was performed on five 22 macro-regions (namely North America, Europe, India, Southern Africa and Australia) detected as 23 24 suitable for the experiment, providing insight into the mutual relationship between these datasets as well as assessment of the accuracy of each method.
+A clear outcome of the TC analysis is the good 25 performance of remote sensing datasets, especially CCI, over dry regions such as Australia and 26 27 Southern Africa, whereas the outputs of LIS seem to be more reliable over areas that are well monitored through meteorological ground station networks, such as North America and Europe.
+In a global 28 drought monitoring system, these results can be used to design an ensemble system that exploits the 29 advantages of each dataset.
+30